-Here is the important thing to know: Most companies, including AT&T and DIRECTV, will not ask for payment on a prepaid card like a gift card.
+Here is the important thing to know: Most companies will not ask for payment on a prepaid card like a gift card.
 This is especially true when the prepaid card is for a totally unrelated company or service.
 If someone tries to sell you services or an upgrade this way, it’s a big red flag that says, “Scam!”

 How it Works

-Sadly, the scammers are tricky, and they may approach you in a number of ways.
+The scammers are tricky, and they may approach you in a number of ways.
 You may get a call to confirm that all is good with your service.
 Then they say you’ve been approved for a discount or upgrade.
-All you have to do is pay a few months in advance on a prepaid card.
+All you have to do is pay a few months in advance on a prepaid gift card.
 They want the money this way because it can’t be traced or refunded.

 What To Look For

-Here are three scenarios that ultimately can lead to a bad guy asking for payment on a gift card.
+Here are three possible scenarios that ultimately can lead to a bad guy asking for payment.

 - The bad guy tells you he sent a “promo code” to your phone while he is chatting with you.
 He will ask you to read it back.
 The number is actually a temporary PIN code he caused the legitimate company to send to your phone by pretending to be you.
 He doesn’t actually know the PIN number until you read it to him.
 Once you read it, you’ve given him the ability to access your account.
 This can be followed by inviting you to pay for the promotion with a prepaid gift card or other immediate payment option.

-- You receive a text message or email.
+- You receive a phone call, text message or email.
 It says that you should click the link or call the number for a great upgrade or to resolve an issue that could lead to an interruption in your service.
 Don’t call that number or click the link.
-Instead, call the customer service number on your regular bill and ask if the text is legitimate.
-These may be attempts to gain access to your account or scam you, which can include requests for prepaid cards as payment.
+Instead, call the customer service number on your regular bill and ask if the message is legitimate.
+These may be attempts to gain access to your account or scam you, which can include requests for immediate payment.

 To make the scam appear legitimate, the bad guys may also spoof a company phone number.
 To learn more about spoofing and how to better protect yourself, read this Cyber Aware blog on spoofing.